SharePoint/sp-dev-docs/docs/spfx/css-recommendations.md

 SharePoint Framework solutions are a part of the page.
 To ensure that CSS styles for one component don't affect other elements on the page, you should define your CSS selectors in such a way that they apply only to the DOM of your solution.
 It's tedious and error-prone to do this manually, but SharePoint Framework can do this automatically for you.

-To help you avoid stylings conflicts, SharePoint Framework uses [CSS modules](https://github.com/css-modules/css-modules).
+To help you avoid styling conflicts, SharePoint Framework uses [CSS modules](https://github.com/css-modules/css-modules).
 When building the project, the SharePoint Framework toolchain processes all files with the **.module.scss** extension.
 For each file, it reads all class selectors and appends a unique hash value to them.
-Once finished, it writes the updated selectors to intermediate CSS files that are included in the generated web part bundle.
+After it's finished, it writes the updated selectors to intermediate CSS files that are included in the generated web part bundle.

-Following the example above, assume you had the following two Sass files:
+Following the previous example, assume that you had the following two Sass files:

-**todoList.module.scss:**
+#### todoList.module.scss

 ```scss
 .todoList {